 Typically, the less ride height the better (unless your preference is higher off the ground).
 Therefore, you can combine many of the other methods of stopping wheelbite (like changing your bushings) with a lesser riser option to combat the problem without changing your height too drastically.
 Along similar lines, angled risers will also do the trick, and change the feeling of your setup.
 Using wedging and dewedging takes experience and knowledge, so feel free to consult us or other experts before you make alterations.
 If you're getting risers, make sure you have long enough hardware and the proper skate tool to accommodate.

 Pro's: No more wheelbite, inexpensive, easy to change

 Neutral: Changes your truck feel (good if you didn't like it, bad if you liked it)

-Con's: Requires intuition
+Con's: Requires intuition or research

 Swapping your bushing setup can easily get rid of any wheelbite issues as well!
 This is accomplished by either upping the durometer, changing to bushings with more urethane (stepped cones/eliminators), or a combination of the two.
 Any of these are feasible wheelbite solutions because they restrict your immediate turning and generally change how your trucks operate.
 Changing the shape of your bushings will make the most impact.

 So, if you're riding a cone/cone setup, swap to a barrel/cone